bhartiy/learnsellacious/pages/06.store/04.add-change-site-logo/default.md

 ![](Screenshot%202020-05-23%20at%204.46.13%20PM.png)

-You can change or add the favicon and many from this section.
+You can change or add the logo,logo for mobile, favicon and many from this section.

 _Note: This document is for helix framework only._